Bob (Twin Peaks)

-Bob (sometimes known as BOB or Killer BOB) is a fictional character in the ABC television series Twin Peaks, played by Frank Silva.
+Bob (sometimes known as BOB or Killer BOB) is a fictional character and main antagonist in the Twin Peaks franchise, played by Frank Silva.
 He is an interdimensional entity who feeds on pain and sorrow.
-An inhabiting spirit, he possesses human beings and then commits acts of rape and murder in order to feast upon his victims.
+An inhabiting spirit, he possesses human beings and then commits acts of rape and murder in order to feast on the suffering of his victims.
+In the film Fire Walk with Me, this suffering is called "garmonbozia" and can manifest in the form of creamed corn.